Low Liquidity: Hamster Kombat Game Token Removed from Crypto Exchanges

 Hamster Kombat

-Hamster Kombat is a clicker game in the Telegram messenger where you had to "level up" a hamster character.
-It became one of the major events of 2024 in the crypto world, capturing not only Russia and the CIS countries, but also Europe and Asia.
+Hamster Kombat is a clicker game in the Telegram messenger where you had to "pump" a hamster character.
+It became one of the major events of 2024 in the crypto world, capturing not only Russia and the CIS countries, but also countries in Europe and Asia.
 At the peak of the project, in August, 300 million people around the world were "tapping the hamster" and earning coins.

 The game's popularity was actively exploited by scammers.
-They used a number of schemes to massively steal Telegram accounts, money from cards, and crypto wallets of players.
+Using a number of schemes, they massively stole Telegram accounts, money from cards, and crypto wallets of players.

 The listing of the game currency began at the end of September 2024, when the imminent start of the second season of the hamster's adventures in the big city was announced.
-However, after the listing, most of the players left the mini-application: the conversion of game millions into tokens turned out to be not as profitable as expected.
+However, after the listing, most of the players left the mini-application: the conversion of game millions into tokens was not as profitable as expected.
 The cost of HMSTR at the start of trading was only $0.01.

 As of January 19, 2025, the Hamster Kombat bot in Telegram has just over 16 million active users.

-Russia has started using cryptocurrencies in international payments
+Russia has begun to use cryptocurrencies in international payments

 Cybercriminals lure Russians into the "new season of Hamster Kombat"